blakadder/zigbee/_zigbee/Xiaomi_WXCJKG13LM.md

 - left release
 - right long click

-### On Zigbee2Tasmota
+### Zigbee2Tasmota

+This device has 2 operation modes.
 Changing mode of the switch requires the following commands:

 Read mode:
 ```